 Vegetarians and vegans likely remember the days of dining out at a fast-casual restaurant meant French fries and a grumbling stomach.
 No more!
 “Eating vegan at fast-food restaurants is getting easier and easier,” says Whitney English, MS, RDN, author of The Plant-Based Baby & Toddler.
-She suggests, in addition to plant-based menu items that are promoted as such, you should also peruse the sides menus and look for ingredients that are just naturally vegan like vegetables and beans.
+She suggests, in addition to plant-based fast-food menu items that are promoted as such, you should also peruse the sides menus and look for ingredients that are just naturally vegan like vegetables and beans.

 Holly Klamer, MS, RDN, writer at My Crohn’s and Colitis Team, advises, “always ask the server or a manager to make sure certain items are vegan.
 Don’t assume things that appear vegan, like a salad or bagel, are vegan.
 They could hide animal-based ingredients.”
 She adds, “know that fried foods, like fries, may be vegan but are probably fried in oil that has been used for meats or other animal-containing foods.”